awsdocs/amazon-chime-user-guide/doc_source/reschedule-meeting.md

 1. Create and schedule a new meeting\.
 Then, invite the attendees from the old meeting\.
 You can host the meeting, or ask someone else to host\.

- For more information about canceling meetings, see [Canceling a meeting](cancel-meeting.md)\.
+ For more information about canceling meetings, see [Canceling meetings](cancel-meeting.md)\.
 For more information about scheduling meetings, see the topics in [Scheduling meetings using Amazon Chime](chime-schedule-meetings.md)\.